- Senior Citizen Savings Scheme in SBI

 - How To Invest in SBI SCSS Scheme?

 - Documents Required to Open an SCSS Account in State Bank of India (SBI)

-- Premature Closure Rules for SCSS Scheme in SBI
+- How to Prematurely Close SCSS Scheme in SBI

 Financial security is a concern for the old and aging.
 Generally, they lock away funds in FDs or some other safer forms of investment.
 Though these schemes are safe, they do not generate a lot of return.
 The Senior Citizen Saving Scheme by the State Bank of India (SBI) provides an easy way to generate income.
 It is a safe investment that does not require much effort or time commitment on your part.